AlgyJr/ios_guides/Passing-Data-Propagating-Events.md

 [Closures in Swift][swiftclosures] and [blocks in Objective-C][objectivecblocks] are first class concepts.
-This means that you can pass closures as parameters and assign them to variables to be exectuted later.
+This means that you can pass closures as parameters and assign them to variables to be executed later.
 These concepts allow you to implement a basic callback mechanism that can be used to propagate and pass on the responsibility of handling an event.